wpdo/dologin/dologin/readme.txt

 The online IP lookup service is provided by https://www.doapi.us.
 The provider's privacy policy is https://www.doapi.us/privacy.

+Based on the original code from Limit Login Attemps plugin and Limit Login Attemps Reloaded plugin.

 == Screenshots ==

 1. Plugin Settings